Mills County, Texas: Media

 The first known newspaper, preceding the formation of Mills County, was the Rancho Rackett, which started around 1880 at Williams Ranch.
 A broadside appeared in Goldthwaite, printed on a portable press by Lampasas resident "Calamity" Bonner, and is credited as the first paper distributed in the town.
 The Goldthwaite Mountaineer was published by W.H.
 Thompson starting on March 5, 1886, before ending publication in 1898 under Col. J.K.
 Street and merging with the Brownwood Record.
 Col. Street, after publishing The Goldthwaite Mountaineer for about three months, determined that the town could not sustain two newspapers.
 The first profitable weekly newspaper, The Mountain Eagle, was established by W.H.
 Thompson and R.M.
 Thompson in 1894.
 An early issue of the paper identifies itself as "the organ of Mills County."
 The same year a weekly called The Mills County Advocate commenced publication.
 In 1896, The Mountain Eagle was sold, and its name changed to The Goldthwaite Eagle.
 The Mullin Enterprise, which began in 1902, merged with The Eagle in 1950.

 Mills County is part of the Waco/Temple/Killeen (Central Texas) DMA.
-Local media outlets include: KCEN-TV, KWTX-TV, KXXV-TV, KDYW, KWKT-TV and KNCT-TV.
+Local media outlets include: KCEN-TV, KWTX-TV, KXXV-TV, KWKT-TV and KNCT-TV.
 Two other television stations from the Abilene/Sweetwater/Brownwood DMA provide coverage for Mills County, KTAB-TV and KRBC-TV.
 KRNR FM 92.7, "Redneck Radio," currently broadcasts from Goldthwaite.
 During the 1920s, a radio station owned by the Eagle Publishing Company, KGKB (frequency 1070 KC), broadcast from The Goldthwaite Eagle editorial offices before moving to Brownwood.

 Transportation

 Pioneers traveled through pre-Mills County by wagon pulled by ox, mule, or horse teams on primitive clearings through wooded areas or via crude trails that were often nearly impassable in wet conditions due to mud holes.
 Rivers were forded, but some waterways had log bridges.
 They went to Waco or Houston for supplies—a round trip to Waco took seven to ten days.
 Freight wagons moved the same way loaded with hogs, wood, hides, pelts, and pecans to be traded for supplies, and they were sometimes followed by a herd of cattle.

+Today the county maintains approximately 445 miles of county roads.

 In 1901, before the Texas Highway Department was formed, county roads were maintained via a $3.00-per-person tax, known as the "road tax."
 Instead of paying the tax, a person could work three days a week on the road or hire someone else to take his place.